jankrepl/deepdow/docs/source/layers.rst

 ..
 [Michaud2007]
    Michaud, Richard O., and Robert Michaud.
 "Estimation error and portfolio optimization: a resampling solution."
 Available at SSRN 2658657 (2007).

 ..
+[Martins2016]
+   Martins, Andre, and Ramon Astudillo.
+"From softmax to sparsemax: A sparse model of attention and multi-label classification."
+International Conference on Machine Learning.
+2016.

+..
 [Ledoit2004]
    Ledoit, Olivier, and Michael Wolf.
 "Honey, I shrunk the sample covariance matrix."
 The Journal of Portfolio Management 30.4 (2004): 110-119.